Grey Cup: Champions

-The Toronto Argonauts have won the most Grey Cup championships (18), followed by the Edmonton Eskimos (now Elks) (14) and Winnipeg Blue Bombers (12).
-The Winnipeg Blue Bombers have made the most Grey Cup appearances (27).
-Since the merger and creation of the Canadian Football League began in 1958, the Eskimos have won the most Grey Cup Championships (11) and have made the most Grey Cup appearances (19).
-The Saskatchewan Roughriders have the most losses in Grey Cup play (15), including five consecutive losses between 1928 and 1932.
-The defending champions are the Toronto Argonauts who won the 109th Grey Cup in 2022, their first title since 2017.
+The Toronto Argonauts have won the most Grey Cup championships (19), followed by the Edmonton Elks (14) and Winnipeg Blue Bombers (12).
+The Winnipeg Blue Bombers have made the most Grey Cup appearances (29).
+The Tiger-Cats remain the only team yet to win this millennium.
+Since the merger and creation of the Canadian Football League began in 1958, the Elks (formerly Eskimos) have won the most Grey Cup Championships (11) and have made the most Grey Cup appearances (19).
+The Winnipeg Blue Bombers have the most Grey Cup losses (17).
+The defending champions are the Saskatchewan Roughriders who won the 112th Grey Cup in 2025, their first title in 12 years.
 Six teams in CFL history have won the Grey Cup at home, the 2013 Saskatchewan Roughriders, the 2012 Toronto Argonauts, the 2011 BC Lions, the 1994 BC Lions, the 1977 Montreal Alouettes, and 1972 Hamilton Tiger-Cats.

 Individually, three players have won seven Grey Cups: Jack Wedley (Toronto, Montreal Navy), Bill Stevenson (Edmonton) and Hank Ilesic (Edmonton, Toronto).
 Ilesic is one of seven players to appear in nine Grey Cup games.
 Among quarterbacks, Anthony Calvillo appeared in a record eight games, winning three.
 Five coaches share the record for Grey Cup championships at five: Wally Buono (the CFL's all-time leader in total games won), Don Matthews, Frank Clair, Hugh Campbell and Lew Hayman.

 Two individual awards are handed out following each game.
 The Most Valuable Player award is given to the top performer in the Grey Cup.
 Between 1974 and 1990, the league named both offensive and defensive most valuable players.
 Three people have been named MVP on three occasions: Doug Flutie, Damon Allen and Sonny Wade.
 The Dick Suderman Trophy is given to the most valuable Canadian.
 It is named in honour of Dick Suderman, who died of a brain hemorrhage in 1972 while an active player for the Edmonton Eskimos.
 Dave Sapunjis and Don Sweet have each won the award three times (however, Sapunjis is the only player to win the award in back-to-back years).
 Andrew Harris was the first person to win both awards in the 107th Grey Cup for the Winnipeg Blue Bombers.